Jeffrey M. Bradshaw

 Senior Research Scientist

-Jeffrey M. Bradshaw (Ph.D., Cognitive Science, University of Washington) is a Senior Research Scientist at the Florida Institute for Human and Machine Cognition (IHMC) where he leads the research group developing the KAoS policy and domain services framework for network management and the coordination of human-agent-robot teamwork.
-With Marco Carvalho, he co-leads the development of the Luna Software Agent Framework and the Sol Cyber Framework.
-Selected Publications on these and other research projects are online.
+Jeffrey M. Bradshaw is a Senior Research Scientist at IHMC, where he leads the research group developing the KAoS policy and domain services framework for distributed systems management and the coordination of human-agent-robot teamwork.
+He earned a bachelor’s degree from the University of Utah, and a Ph.D. in cognitive science from the University of Washington.

 The Luna Software Agent Framework leverages IHMC’s extensive experience in the design of agent systems.
 Luna agents function both as interactive assistants to people and as continuously-running background aids to data processing and knowledge discovery.
 Luna agents achieve much of their power through built-in teamwork capabilities that, in conjunction with the KAoS policy services framework, allow them to be proactive, collaborative, observable, and directable.
 In order to support dynamic scalability and other features of the Sol framework, the Luna platform supports the policy-governed option of allowing the state of agents (vs. code of agents) to migrate between operating environments and hosts.